 -

-The Consent Obligation requires that an organisation obtain the consent (either express or deemed) from an individual before collecting, using, or disclosing his personal data for any purpose, unless an exception in the First or Second Schedules to the PDPA applies or it is otherwise authorised by written law.
+The Consent Obligation requires that an organisation obtain the consent (either express or deemed) from an individual before collecting, using, or disclosing his personal data for any purpose, unless an exception in the First or Second Schedules to the PDPA applies or it is otherwise authorised under other written law.
 Therefore, in Singapore, consent is often relied on by organisations for processing personal data, especially of their consumers.

 Under the PDPA, organisations that are relying on consent to collect, use and disclose personal data are required to notify the individuals of the purposes for such collection, use and disclosure in accordance with the Notification Obligation.